How to clean your diamond engagement ring

-If your ring contains colored gemstones, we strongly recommend you only clean your ring in this way as gemstones, especially emeralds, can crack when used with other devices such as an ultrasonic cleaner.
+If your ring contains coloured gemstones, we strongly recommend you only clean your ring in this way as gemstones, especially emeralds, can crack when used with other devices such as an ultrasonic cleaner.

 How to prevent scuffs and dullness

 Clean your wedding ring in the same way as your diamond ring.
 Avoid using baking soda or very hot water when cleaning gold and platinum, as these can corrode the porous structure of these metals.
-Just a bit of mild dish soap will do the trick!
+Just a bit of mild soap will do the trick.

 Activities & Cosmetics